 The proposals have addressed the street level pedestrian environment through the incorporation of retail uses with glass windows along the majority of the first level facing the sidewalks.
 Wide brick sidewalks and new lighting, street furniture and street trees would create an attractive and convenient pedestrian environment along the frontages.
 The proposed sidewalk café area at the corner of Middle Street and India Street contributes to the street level activity.
 Staff have the following comments:

-The applicant should submit samples of the materials (building and some landscape eg railngs) so the staff and Board may better understand the detailing and quality of the materials and how they relate to the Phase I development;
+The applicant should submit samples and/or catalogue cuts of the materials (building and some landscape eg railings) so the staff and Board may better understand the detailing and quality of the materials and how they relate to the Phase I development;

 Further information regarding the windows and their tinting and visual permeability should be submitted for the Hearing, including their transparency index and a sample of the proposed glass;

-The corner of India Street and Fore Street (where the building is set back by about 35 feet due to shape of the site) currently shows a set of stairs and a sunken landscaped area that could create an uncomfortable pedestrian space and raises issues of security and surveillance.
-Staff request that the applicant review this area to consider how it might potentially be opened up to create a mini plaza with seating (see X below).
+The corner of India Street and Fore Street (where the building is set back by about 35 feet due to shape of the site) currently shows a set of stairs and a sunken landscaped plaza area.
+This plaza will also be reviewed to assess compliance with the review of increased building setback.
+We have concerns that this space as designed will not be a viable public amenity.
+It has limited seating, significant grade drop from the sidewalk at Fore and India, and poor visibility due to the grades and proposed landscape material, that could create an uncomfortable pedestrian space with security and surveillance issues.
+We recognize the need for this space and the challenge of the grade change, but request the applicant to review the design and details of this area to ensure that it will be a safe and successful plaza space.
+(Note: The design of the Hampshire Street stairway area and plaza between the hotel and Hugo’s building has some detailing that might be appropriate here, such as the stair railing system.)(see X below).

 The applicant has confirmed the proposed street lighting but has not clarified regarding site lighting or any building mounted lighting.